maryletteroa/maryletteroa.github.io/_posts/2025-02-09-erd-and-mermaid.md

 Some observations while trying Mermaid out:
 - Seems like relationship description is a required field
-- Once a column already contains a type, the rest should have types too.
+- Once a column already contains a type, the rest of the Entity as well as the other Entities should have types too.
 - I also encountered an interesting error while I was trying Mermaid in another model: [`u` can't be used as alias](https://github.com/mermaid-js/mermaid/issues/5093).
 To get around this, use quotes `"u"`